Asbestos Warning

 Important Disposal Instructions

-- Asbestos-containing materials must be double-bagged and sealed in thick 9 millimeter bags which state they contain asbestos.
+- Asbestos-containing materials must be double-bagged and sealed in thick 6-millimeter bags that state they contain asbestos.
 Normal trash bags or other containers are not acceptable.

-- Free asbestos bags are available from the Resource Recovery & Waste Management Division office or the Community Hazardous Waste Collection Center (CHWCC) for home owners doing their own abatement.
-Call (805) 882-3602 to obtain a supply of bags.
+- Free asbestos bags are available from the Resource Recovery & Waste Management Division office, located at 130 East Victoria Street, Suite 100, Santa Barbara, CA 93101, (Tuesday through Friday, 8:00 a.m. to 4:30 p.m.) or the Community Hazardous Waste Collection Center during normal business hours for homeowners doing their own abatement.
+Call (805) 882-3602 ahead of time to obtain a supply of bags.

-- A maximum of 125 pounds (about four bags) is accepted for free per month from households at the CHWCC.
+- A maximum of 50 pounds (about two bags) is accepted for free per trip from households at the CHWCC.

 Business Instructions